gft-page/gft-art-web/README.md

 ### Installation

-Let's start our environment for tinkering and exploring how honeypots work.
+Let's start our environment for tinkering and exploring how "DoS attack" works.

 1. Clone the repo first
 ```sh